-The MSAH is responsible for preparing legislation on occupational safety and health care, and policy development on occupational safety and wellbeing at work.
-The ministry also deals with equality and family policy.
+The MSAH is responsible for preparing legislation on occupational safety and health care, and policy development on occupational safety and health and wellbeing at work.
+The ministry also deals with equality and and balancing working life and family life.

 Finland has extensive legislation on promoting the safety and health of employees.

-Occupational safety and health in the workplace »
+Occupational safety and health in the workplace (OSH) »

 Safety at work results from the combined efforts of employers and employees.
 Employers are responsible for workplace safety and health.